hejsekvojtech/hackintosh/README.md

-This is my EFI configuration for macOS Catalina on Ryzen.
+This is my EFI configuration for macOS Big Sur on Ryzen.
-OpenCore BL is already packed in, all you need is to generate your unique SMBIOS or features like iMessage won't work.
+OpenCore BL is already packed in, all you need is to generate your unique SMBIOS (SN and UUID) or features like iMessage won't work.
 Clover is not supported as some modules may need conversion and considering that OpenCore has more advantages over Clover I think the choice is obvious.
-This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU
+This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU, Navi GPUs may need additional boot flags

 ## Key specifications